mhmoudalaskalany/MicroService-Architecture/README.md

 Messaging queue using Rabbit MQ to handle events between services

-example:
+#  Example:

-1-Employee Service : handle update operation  on employee data after that it publishan event to a queue 2-Task Service : subscribe to that queue and consume the events from the queues and do what is required to update employee data who is assigned to task
+1- Employee Service : handle update operation  on employee data after that it publishan event to a queue 2- Task Service : subscribe to that queue and consume the events from the queues and do what is required to update employee data who is assigned to task

 # Used Technologies